Nordln/indesign-html-merge/README.md

 python optimise_base64_image_audio.py merged-embedded.html -i 75 -a 32 -w -v
 ```
 This command will:
-- Process `merged-embedded.html` and create `merged-embedded-optimized.html`
+- Process `merged-embedded.html` and create `merged-embedded-optimised.html`
-- Optimize images with 75% quality and convert to WebP when beneficial
+- Optimise images with 75% quality and convert to WebP when beneficial
-- Optimize audio files with 32kbps bitrate
+- Optimise audio files with 32kbps bitrate
 - Print verbose output with detailed statistics

 **Requirements:**
-1. For image optimization: Pillow library must be installed
+1. For image optimisation: Pillow library must be installed
-2. For audio optimization: FFmpeg must be installed and available in the PATH
+2. For audio optimisation: FFmpeg must be installed and available in the PATH
 3. The HTML must contain elements with base64-encoded data URIs
-4. The optimized content must be at least 5% smaller than the original (configurable with `-r` option)
+4. The optimised content must be at least 5% smaller than the original (configurable with `-r` option)

 ### png_to_jpeg_optimiser.py